 Young beluga begin feeding on fish and invertebrates after their first year, but may continue to take milk from their mothers during their second year of life (Heide-Jørgensen & Teilmann 1994).
 As the animals grow, they are able to take larger food items, and gradually switch from benthic to more pelagic foraging.

 Recent reductions in Arctic sea ice have made the area more accessible to the killer whale, which is a major predator of belugas.
-An increased frequency of killer whale sightings has been noted in many areas of the eastern Canadian Arctic (Higdon & Ferguson 2009).
+Researchers have observed increasing killer whale sightings across numerous regions in the eastern Canadian Arctic (Higdon & Ferguson 2009).
 This may result in an increase in predation pressure and a concomitant decrease in survival in some beluga populations (Ferguson et al. 2010).
 You can read more about killer whale predation on belugas here.

-Polar bears are also predating on beluga whales – particularly in Lancaster Sound, Baffin Bay and the Gulf of Boothia beluga were estimated to make up 25-33% of polar bear’s food intake (Thiemann et al. 2008).
+Polar bears are also predating on beluga whales – particularly in Lancaster Sound, Baffin Bay and the Gulf of Boothia beluga can make up 25-33% of polar bear’s food intake (Thiemann et al. 2008).
 You can watch a video of a polar bear catching beluga whales that have been entrapped in ice below.

 Watch a polar bear hunting belugas

 Thousands of Belugas Were Once Rescued by Classical Music and an Icebreaker